dhananjaya-mulukaledu/AWS-developer-associate/README.md

   - Auto Scaling = Increase/decrease provisioned RCUs/WCUs.
   - On-Demand = DynamoDB does everything automatically; no RCUs/WCUs to manage.

+### Parallel Scan
+- By default, the Scan operation processes data sequentially.
+Amazon DynamoDB returns data to the application in 1 MB increments, and an application performs additional Scan operations to retrieve the next 1 MB of data.
+- Parallel Scan in DynamoDB is a technique used to scan a table faster by splitting the scan operation into multiple workers that run simultaneously.

 ### Options to backup the DB data to S3
 - Use AWS Data Pipeline to export your table to an S3 bucket in the account of your choice and download locally
   - This is the easiest method.
 This method is used when you want to make a one-time backup using the lowest amount of AWS resources possible.
 Data Pipeline uses Amazon EMR to create the backup, and the scripting is done for you.
 You don't have to learn Apache Hive or Apache Spark to accomplish this task.